 What will a debt relief lawyer cost?

 If you decide to use an attorney for debt settlement, you may be responsible for the initial fees or retainer for the lawyer to handle your case.
-There are generally four payment structures: one flat fee per debt, an hourly fee, a fee based on the percentage of total debt, or a fee based on what a settlement saves you.
+There are generally four payment structures: one flat fee per debt, an hourly fee, a fee based on the percentage of total debt or a fee based on how much money a settlement saves you.

 The steps are almost exactly the same ones a debt settlement company would use.